 In the 17th century, the visual arts of Europe continued to be shaped by the political, social and cultural convulsions that had broken out during the Protestant Reformation.
 This course examines the impact of changing religious practices, concerns and controversies in early modern Europe, with a focus on the second half of the 16th Century and the first half of the 17th.
 We will examine the phenomenon of iconoclasm, and the emergence of religious images that responded to specifically Protestant concerns.
 South of the Alps and Pyrenees, we will look at the concerns surrounding the sacred image in Catholic societies as its religious functions became increasingly hard to reconcile with its artistic qualities, at the impact of the Catholic Reformation, censorship, mystic visions, naturalism, and the development of the Baroque style.
 Artists covered include Michelangelo, Caravaggio, Annibale Carracci, Rubens and Bernini.

-Tracing the rise of global visual cultures, this course examines artistic interactions between Western and non-Western cultures brought on by colonialism, diplomacy and war, trade, and scientific exploration in the period 1750-1900.
-We study various ways in which European and American artists responded to the cultures they encountered elsewhere in the world, as well as how non-Westerners responded to the West.
-Emphasis is placed on the varied processes of cultural interaction and on the importance of such interaction for the development of modernity in different cultural contexts.
-Major non-Western regions to be studied might include China, Japan, India, the Near East, and elsewhere.
+This course examines artistic interactions between western and non-western cultures brought on by scientific exploration, diplomacy and war, imperialism, and trade in the period 1750-1900.
+We study various ways in which European and American artists responded to the cultures they encountered elsewhere in the world, as well as how non-westerners responded to the west.
+Emphasis is placed on the diverse processes of cultural interaction and their impact on the development of modernity in different cultural contexts.
+Major non-western regions to be studied might include China, Japan, India, the Near East, and elsewhere.

 This course will introduce Hong Kong art and related aspects of Hong Kong visual culture.
 It will be taught in a workshop format, and will provide the opportunity for students to develop skills in art criticism as well as an understanding of Hong Kong art history.